 Growing sugar snap peas on a trellis will provide the plant with the ideal growing support.

 You can purchase a trellis or you can make one as I’ve done in the photo above.
-(Ok, I assisted in making the trellis).
+(Ok, I assisted in making this DIY trellis).
 We made this trellis with left-over building material originally purchased to build our backyard chicken enclosure.

 Reusing or recycling building materials is great for the environment and for working towards a sustainable garden.
 And it’s fun to think up ways to reuse what you already have in the garden.